An epicurean adventure to: India

 Chicken stock

-We will use a full stock cube dissolved in 150ml water.
-Since the stock cube contains enough saltiness, we don't add much additional salt to this dish.
+Because the stock cube provides enough saltiness, there's no need to add much additional salt to this dish.

 Greek yoghurt